stewartreichling/google-cloud-functions_cloud-build-integration/README.md

 $ git commit -m "My first commit"
 ```

+Note:
+If you are only wanting to manually trigger Cloud Build to build your App,
+you can jump to: `Manually trigger a Cloud Build`

 ### Create a remote repository, sync and push

 Create a new repository on GitHub by following [the prompts](https://github.com/new).